Tanishq Ekatvam Ad Controversy Dated October 12, 2020 & Onward

 Background: On upcoming festive and wedding season, Tanishq, a TATA Jewelry brand, launched its Ekatvam Range ad on October 10, 2020.
 According to MarketScreener data of October 13, 2020, Tanishq reports 98% of its Net Sales from India, a Hindu majority secular country.

-Controversy: Many Social Media (SM) users found it a Love Jihad supporting ad.
+Controversy: Many social media (SM) users found it a Love Jihad supporting ad.
 Their point also was why Muslim girl is not shown married in a Hindu family.
 The reason for controversy has a background of several Love Jihad cases being constantly reported in the country.
 Some on SM batted "for" the ad, supporting the depicted bonhomie.

 Business Need: The entrepreneurial experimentation and persistently demanding profile of business makes its market strategy a wave, with its sets of crests and troughs.
-And market is a very impatient place currently, thereby affecting the uniformity or expected output of these strategy waves.
+And the market is a very impatient place currently, thereby affecting the uniformity or expected output of these strategy waves.

-The Business Don'ts Right Now: In such explosive emotional state, using emotions to set a business pitch, carries more risk of failure than success.
+Business Don'ts Right Now: In such an explosive emotional state, using emotions to set a business pitch, carries more risk of failure than success.
 Businesses should just focus on sustenance right now and not get into any social responsibility or social/cultural/political preaching/messaging.

 Controversial Tanishq Ekatvam Ad

 UPDATE: By Oct.
-12, 2020 evening, Tanishq pulled down this ad.
+12, 2020, evening, Tanishq pulled down this ad.

--by Rakhi Sinha, Founder & CEO, The Syntax Systems, India (Dated: October 12, 2020)
+-Rakhi Sinha, Founder & CEO, The Syntax Systems, India

 Comments